alexwlchan/alexwlchan.net/src/_drafts/personal-archive-of-the-web.md

 Both file formats are open standards, so theoretically you could write your own software to read them -- archives saved this way aren't trapped in a proprietary format -- but in practice, you're picking from a small set of tools.

 In my personal archive, I don't need that extra context, and I don't want to rely on a limited set of tools.
+It's also difficult to edit WARC files, which is one of my requirements.
+I can't easily open them up and delete all the ads, or add extra files.

-I prefer the flexibility of files and folders -- I can open HTML files in any web browser, and use whatever tools I like.
+I prefer the flexibility of files and folders -- I can open HTML files in any web browser, make changes with ease, and use whatever tools I like.

 [WARC]: https://en.wikipedia.org/wiki/WARC_(file_format)
 [WACZ]: https://specs.webrecorder.net/wacz/1.1.1/